qmlbook/qmlbook/docs/storage/storage.rst

 You could also extract the DB code in an own JS library, which does all the logic.
 This would be the preferred way if the logic gets more complicated.

-In the database initialization function we create the DB object and ensure the SQL table is created.
+In the database initialization function, we create the DB object and ensure the SQL table is created.

 ::